vutran1710/Sample_react_app/README.md

 # SAMPLE REACT SHOP-APP

-This is a sample e-commerce shop Single-Page-App(SPA) made with **ReactJS** and **[create-react-app][CRA]** and tools in order to test and demonstrate how React-app should normally be structured and work.
+This is a sample e-commerce shop Single-Page-App(SPA) made with **ReactJS** and **creact-react-app** by Facebook and tools in order to test and demonstrate how React-app should normally be structured and work.
 The working app can be found visiting http://e47shop.firebaseapp.com
 Basically the app was made using very popular and essential libraries and tools for most React SPA, including:

   - create-react-app by Facebook, with Babel and Webpack included